TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

 Automatically applied `Languages Profiles` to Series and Movies added to Bazarr **after** enabling this option.

-!!! danger "Don't forget to Save your settings !!!"
+!!! danger "Don't forget to save your settings !!!"

   ![Save](images/qs-save.png)